 Finally Conlon got fed up and moved on: I remembered the line that went, “Hollywood is high school with money,” and wondered, “Is the Police Department high school with guns?”

 In most cases, Conlon got along with people in his department, both those he worked with and those he served under.
-For a time, he found himself selected to be a speechwriter for the police commissioner, apparently related to his pedigree writing for New Yorker.
+For a time, he found himself selected to be a speechwriter for the police commissioner, apparently related to his pedigree writing for The New Yorker.
 But the appointment never happened, and Conlon makes clear he never wanted it anyway.
 His heart was in the streets.

 Blue Blood is a long read, and I did wonder where the editor was at points.
 He spends pages developing storylines that don’t resolve and tangents that slip into the ether.
 But as Conlon makes clear, resolutions are often lacking in real police work, and there are moments of epiphany amid the drudgery that he shares with the reader, letting us feel some of the same pulse beat of satisfactions and relief Conlon must have known in order to stay at his post each day.